springload/wagtailgmaps/README.md

 ...
 ```

-Add default settings in your `settings.py` file:
+Add a couple of necessary constants in your `settings.py` file:

 ```
 ...